Your Privacy Rights

 How We Store Information

-Because managing your career is a life-long process, we retain all the information we gather about you in an effort to make repeat use of our sites more efficient, practical and relevant until you change or remove your personal data as described below.
-You may access, review, correct, update, change or delete your profile or resume at any time.
-Log into your account, go to your profile or resume, and make the desired changes.
+Because managing your career is a life-long process, we retain all the information we gather about you in an effort to make repeat use of our sites more efficient, practical and relevant until you change or remove your personal information as described below.
+You may access, review, correct, update, change or delete your resume or profile at any time.
+Sign in to your account, go to your resume or profile, and make the desired changes.
+If you do not have an account, please contact us.

 Access to or correction, update, or deletion of your personal information may be denied or limited by Monster if it would violate another person’s rights and/or as otherwise permitted by applicable law.
-If you wish to delete or close your account or account profile information altogether, please click here to contact us.
+If you wish to delete your account information altogether, please contact us.
 We will send you an email to confirm that your personal information has been deleted (save for an archival copy which is not accessible by you or third parties on the Internet).
 The archival copy is retained only for as long as needed for audit and record purposes.
 We will also keep logs and information that may relate to your activity on the site.

 We will respond to information access requests without undue delay of receipt and in any event within 30 days.
 If we require additional time to provide access to your information, we will acknowledge receipt of your request within 30 days and promptly supplement our response within the time period required by applicable law.

-If you are a job seeker with a public resume and have not logged onto Monster for an extended period, we may make your resume unsearchable.
-Separately, and regardless of your resume privacy setting, if you do not log into your account for a significant period of time, it will expire and be scheduled for deletion.
+If you do not sign in to your account or interact with our services, including continuing to receive emails from us, for a significant period of time, your account will expire and be scheduled for removal from our site.
 Expired accounts are deleted on a periodic basis.
 Our current expiration period is approximately 36 months; we may extend or reduce this period in order to adjust to changing hiring patterns.
-If we change the period, we will update this notice.
-You will always receive an email from us before we delete your resume in this manner.
+If your account contains a resume, you will receive an email from us before we delete your resume in this manner.

 You are responsible for keeping your username and password secret.